From Salmon Output to DEGs in Python with PyDESeq2

 # Transpose: samples × genes (PyDESeq2 convention)counts_df = gene_counts.Tcounts_df.index.name = "sample_id"

-# Load sample metadata (from Blog 2)metadata = pd.read_csv("sample_sheet.csv", index_col="sample_id")
+# Load sample metadata (from the GEO/SRA download step)metadata = pd.read_csv("sample_sheet.csv", index_col="sample_id")

 # Ensure sample order matches between counts and metadatacounts_df = counts_df.loc[metadata.index]